nuxt/website-v2/content/en/guides/concepts/static-site-generation.md

 ### Generating your site

 When deploying your site in static mode all your `.vue` pages will be generated into HTML and JavaScript files.
-All calls to API's will be made and cached in a folder called static inside your generated content so that no calls to your API need to be made on client side navigation.
+All calls to APIs will be made and cached in a folder called static inside your generated content so that no calls to your API need to be made on client side navigation.

 ### Step 1: Browser to CDN